-The networks we consider are heterogeneous even within a population---each neuron potentially has a different number of presynaptic partners and thus also a different firing rate \cite{Roxin11_16217}.
+The networks we consider are heterogeneous even within a population---each neuron potentially has a different number of presynaptic partners and thus also a different firing rate \citep{Roxin11_16217}.
 On a first glance, DMFT neglects this heterogeneity.
-However, \prettyref{eq:dmft_correlation} in fact accounts for such static variabilities: on the r.h.s.~the second moment of the spike train appears instead of the correlation function.
-Rewriting $\langle xx\rangle_{\eta}(\tau)=C_{x}(\tau)+\nu^{2}$ reveals a first static component $\langle{\Delta\connmatrix}^{2}\rangle N\nu^{2}$ of the variability of the effective input.
-Moreover, $C_{x}(\tau\to\infty)\equiv\sigma_{\nu}^{2}$ potentially saturates on a plateau which accounts for the variability of the firing rate.
-To make this explicit, we rewrite
+However, \prettyref{eqs:DMFT_1pop} in fact account for such static variabilities: on the r.h.s.~the second moment of the spike train appears instead of the correlation function.
+Rewriting $\langle xx\rangle_{\eta}(\tau)=C_{x}(\tau)+\nu^{2}$ reveals a first static component $g^{2}\nu^{2}$ of the variability of the effective input due to the firing rate of individual neurons.
+Moreover, $C_{x}(\tau\to\infty)\equiv\sigma_{\nu}^{2}$ potentially saturates on a plateau which accounts for the variability of the firing rate across neurons (\prettyref{fig:Sketch}\textbf{c}).
+To make this explicit, we sometimes rewrite